guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 ### Results

-- Additional sensation from other agent is beneficial only if it is relevant and sufficient for learning, because may get lost due to insufficient sensation.
-(Independent may perform better)
+- Additional sensation from other agent is beneficial only if it is relevant and sufficient for learning.
+Otherwise, the hunter may get lost due to insufficient sensation, and independent agent may end up performing superior.
-- Cooperation via learned policies or episodes speeds up learning, but no impact on asymptotic performance and added cost of communication.
+- Cooperation via learned policies or episodes speeds up learning, but doesn't impact the asymptotic performance.
+There's always the added cost of communication to be considered.
 - Cooperative agents can reach highest level for joint tasks, something never achievable by independent agents.
-Though they start slow, they achieve greater results.
+Though they start slow, they improve to exceed the independent agents.

 > If cooperation is done intelligently, each agent can benefit from other agents’ instantaneous information, episodic experience, and learned knowledge.